-This chapter considers future market trends and user trends discussed in Chapter 3, this chapter first surveys some examples of new usage scenarios, which are expected to realize by 5G, and categorizes them into four facets; 1) Entertainment, 2) Transportation, 3) Industries/Verticals, and 4) Emergency and disaster relief.
+Based on the considerations on future market trends and user trends discussed in Chapter 3, this chapter first illustrates some examples of new usage scenarios, which are envisioned for 5G, and categorizes them into four facets; 1) Entertainment, 2) Transportation, 3) Industries/Verticals, and 4) Emergency and disaster relief.

-It further analyses the usage scenarios and develops the list of required capabilities of individual usage scenarios.
+Further analysis on the usage scenarios clarifies the list of required capabilities of individual usage scenarios.
 It finally provides key items of 5G capabilities for deriving overall 5G requirements in Chapter 8.

-This chapter also gives an insight of "dynamic approach" into nature of 5G capabilities which must dynamically change corresponding to the wide variety of 5G usage scenarios.
+This chapter also gives an insight of "dynamic approach" into nature of 5G capabilities which may dynamically change corresponding to the wide variety of 5G usage scenarios.